 As cloud security breaches due to configuration errors keep hitting the news headlines, the topic of security posture continues to get its fair share of attention in company board meetings.
 With information security leaders under pressure to report on cloud security, your job as the security architect balancing the needs of information security departments with the flexibility your developers need is not easy.

-As you unravel the approach that works best for your security and developer teams, I want to share some novel capabilities and creative techniques that have helped VMware Secure State’s users in managing cloud security and compliance risk more effectively.
+As you unravel the approach that works best for your security and developer teams, I want to share some novel capabilities and creative techniques that have helped CloudHealth Secure State’s users in managing cloud security and compliance risk more effectively.

 Here are 5 ways to improve your cloud security posture: